pwatts6060/runelite-plugins/README.md

-# Example
+# Rogues Chest
-An example greeter plugin
+A plugin that notifies/warns when rogue's chest are lootable again to increase efficiency and afkability.